- SCU Home Page

 Silicon Valley Internships Aren’t just for Seniors

 Valley businesses aren’t just hiring upperclassmen for internship opportunities.
-Within the last academic year, 51 percent of internships posted on SCU’s jobs board Broncolink were open to sophomores and 35 percent were advertising to freshmen.
+Within the last academic year, 51 percent of internships posted on SCU’s jobs board Broncolink were open to sophomores and 35 percent were advertising to first-year students.

 Of course, juniors and seniors still have the most opportunities with 77 percent of internships open to juniors and 67 percent open to seniors.
 For more information about internships and career development, head over to the Career Center website.